deoluoyinlola/aws-eksctl-helm/README.md

 ![design](docs/assets/designs.svg)

 ## Project Objective
-- By the end of the first part of this project, we will know how to provision kubernetes cluster resources in AWS with help of eksctl.
+By the end of each part of this project, we will know how to;
+- provision scalable managed kubernetes(eks) cluster resources in AWS with the help of eksctl.
-- Through the end of second part of the project, we will have master how to deploy highly scalable microservices application with helmfile.
+- deploy highly performant microservices applications with helmfile.
-- And in the final part, we will know how to monitor at infrastructure and application level with prometheus and grafana for visualization.
+- Amonitor at infrastructure and application level with prometheus and grafana for visualization.

 ## Pre-requisities
 - So that we all be on the same page, it will be nice to have following in our tool belt;